aaneloy/ROS-Windows10/README.md

 # prerequisites to use ROS in Windows 10:
 ```
-Windows 10 anniversary update or build 1803 (older versions aren't bash enabled, so no hope to with with)
+Windows 10 anniversary update or build 16215 or later
+(older versions aren't bash enabled, so no hope to with with)
 ```

 # Install the Windows Subsystem for Linux